-Data quality and reliability: The quality of the retrieved CO2 and CH4 columns has been tested against ground-based observations (i.e. the TCCON network) and has shown to be of good quality.
-No Mueller matrix is yet available so we followed the advice of the JAXA team and added the polarizations through summation.
-The spectral bands showed some irregularities which required a shortened retrieval window (O2 A-band) and spectral intensity offsets for each of the bands.
+Data quality and reliability: The quality of the retrieved CO_2 and CH_4 columns has been tested against ground-based observations (i.e. the TCCON network) and has shown to be of good quality.
+The spectral bands showed some irregularities which required a shortened retrieval window (O_2 A-band) and spectral intensity offsets for each of the bands.
 This in effect worsened the cost function χ^2 of the fits compared to similar GOSAT-1 retrievals and the estimated uncertainties of the species.
 However, comparison to TCCON observations showed that the retrieval products of both the GOSAT-1 and GOSAT-2 are of similar quality.